introkun/Steam-Deck.Shader-Cache-Killer/README.md

 The install script will offer to add `zShaderCacheKiller.sh` & `zShaderCacheMover.sh` to your Steam Libaray, which can be ran from `GameMode`.

+## Reinstall/Update

+- Open Desktop Mode
+- Launch Steam app
+- Remove zShaderCacheKillerRewamped.sh and zShaderCacheMoverRewamped.sh
+- If you used **Simple Install** method then you can just launch "InstallZShaderCacheUtilities" desktop icon.
+It will download new scripts and install newer versions into Steam.

 ## Uninstall

-To uninstall simply delete the install folder:
+- To uninstall simply delete the install folder:
 `sudo rm -r /home/deck/.local/share/introkun/SDSCK`

-Also remove the `non-steam game` links in `Steam`
+- Also remove the `non-steam game` links in `Steam`

 # Found a Bug?